itsmandrew/datastructures/README.md

 # datastructures
 datastructures in c++

-My implementations of data structures and algorithms in C++
+My implementations of data structures and algorithms in python and c++